robotframework/robotframework-RFCP-syllabus/Chapter_5_Exploring_Advanced_Constructs.md

 # 5 Exploring Advanced Constructs

 This chapter introduces more advanced constructs of Robot Framework.
-These topics are often unnecessary for simple automation cases but can be very useful in more complex situations.
+These topics are often not needed for simple automation cases but can be very useful in more complex situations.
-Even though it is NOT expected that Robot Framework Certified Professionals will be able to use them, it is important to be aware of the possibilities and understand the basic concepts.
+Although it is not expected that Robot Framework Certified Professionals will be able to use them, it is important to be aware of the possibilities and to understand the basic concepts.

 ## 5.1 Advanced Variables

-Variables in Robot Framework and programming languages, in general, can be more complex and store multiple different types of data.
+Variables in Robot Framework, and in programming languages in general, can be more complex and can store various types of data.
-Robot Framework also offers various ways to create different kinds of values and types.
+Robot Framework also offers multiple ways to create different kinds of values and types.
-However, the built-in language support is limited to the very basic [3.2.2.2 Primitive Data Types](Chapter_3_Keyword_Design_Variables_Resources.md#3222-primitive-data-types), [3.2.2.3 List Variable Definition](Chapter_3_Keyword_Design_Variables_Resources.md#3223-list-variable-definition), and [3.2.2.4 Dictionary Variable Definition](Chapter_3_Keyword_Design_Variables_Resources.md#3224-dictionary-variable-definition).
+However, the built-in language support is limited to the basic [3.2.2.2 Primitive Data Types](Chapter_3_Keyword_Design_Variables_Resources.md#3222-primitive-data-types), [3.2.2.3 List Variable Definition](Chapter_3_Keyword_Design_Variables_Resources.md#3223-list-variable-definition), and [3.2.2.4 Dictionary Variable Definition](Chapter_3_Keyword_Design_Variables_Resources.md#3224-dictionary-variable-definition).

 This chapter provides more advanced knowledge about the different variable scopes, lists, dictionaries, their syntax, and some background on the most important Built-In Variables.